 This event will highlight the special points in Dr. Siegel’s book as we facilitate a discussion about the meaningful purpose of the teen brain.
 Parents, teens, professionals, and anyone interested in learning more are welcomed to attend.
 Reading the book is not a requirement!
 Limited free books can be obtained at the front desk of the Teton County Library.

 Raising Girls typically hosts three events a year to inspire thought and dialogue to help girls thrive.
-Past events include:
+See “About” for past events!

 In a world where social media extends the pressure to be perfect in every aspect of her life, all hours of the day, things can get a little out of hand.

 Thrive is here to help!
-Weekend and day retreats, group discussions and meetings will explore the power of emotional intelligence in relationships.
+Group discussions and peer mentor meetings will explore the power of emotional intelligence in relationships.
 We’ll practice how to turn conflict (the “C” word!) into positive change.
-We’ll discuss eating disorders, the gender wage gap, misrepresentation of women in just about everything, and the sense of agency that is here to provide a new vision for future women.
+We’ll discuss eating disorders, the gender wage gap, misrepresentation of women in just about everything, and the sense of agency for a new vision for future women.
 One that comes from what women think women should look like, act like, and sound like.
-(Because up to this point, these images primarily come from men designing billboards, movies, government, television shows, magazines, sport programs, and books.)